-Marie is a civil and commercial trial attorney with vast experience representing business clients in the defense and trial of an array of disputes, including wrongful death and catastrophic injuries in complex product liability matters (automotive, medical devices, construction and industrial equipment, consumer and recreational products), transportation issues, toxic torts and asbestos litigation, business and franchise disputes, and consequential warranty claims against U.S. and international manufacturers, distributors, and insurers.
+Marie is a civil and commercial trial attorney with vast experience representing business clients in the defense and trial of an array of disputes, including wrongful death and catastrophic injuries in complex product liability matters (automotive, medical devices, construction and industrial equipment, building products, consumer and recreational products), transportation issues, toxic torts and asbestos litigation, business and franchise disputes, and consequential warranty claims against U.S. and international manufacturers, distributors, and insurers.
 She has worked with hundreds of general counsel, national counsel, and insurers to develop a strategy for successful litigation defense.
 Marie tries cases in the state and federal courts of Massachusetts and Connecticut.

 Her experience includes a wide variety of jury and non-jury trials, arbitrations, mediations and appeals.
 Marie also has authored or supervised amicus briefs on important product liability, evidentiary, procedural and constitutional issues in a variety of courts.
 In all matters, Marie is an experienced leader of defense trial teams and provides strategic advice on litigation strategy and cost management to aggressively defend the client’s interests.
 Marie’s scientific background helps her develop a deep understanding of the products that are the subject of litigation, and enables her to pursue creative approaches to defend her clients’ interests.
 She also uses these skills to coordinate closely with engineering and medical experts in the analysis of medical reports, design drawings and specifications, economic and vocational evaluations, accident reconstructions, injury causation analysis, as well as engineering, biomechanics, occupational disability, and rehabilitation theories.